kfuruie/InvestGame/README.md

    - ngSwitch (and ngSwitchCase and ngSwitchDefault -- count as one use of structural directives)
 - (5 points) — Correctly use built-in attribute directive ngStyle, [ngStyle], or [style] to set at least one CSS property
 - (5 points) — Correctly use built-in attribute directive ngClass, [ngClass], or [class] to set at least one CSS class
-- (10 points) Correctly use (or implement) at least two categories of of data binding (5 points each).
+- (10 points) Correctly use (or implement) at least two categories of data binding (5 points each).
 Implementing two of the same category does not satisfy this requirement.
    - One-way binding from component to DOM
    - One-way binding from DOM to component, "event binding"
    - Two-way binding